 Reading out loud helps others learn.

-I read many of our lessons out loud.
-My younger daughter needs me to read her lessons to her as she is still learning to read.
-My older daughter is capable of reading her lessons on her own.
-I read some of our lessons out loud together because it is one way of building family unity.
-It also allows us to read books that are beyond their ability to read on their own.

-Second edition - Reading out loud helps others learn.

 Even though my children can now read their school books independently, I still read some of our lessons out loud because it is one way of building family unity.
 It also allows us to read books that are beyond their ability to read on their own.